-Subcontracting is subject to the following requirements :
+Outsourcing is subject to the following requirements:

-- An employment contract between an employee and an employer, i.e., a contractor or subcontractor, that is responsible for executing works or services, at its own risk and with its own employees, on behalf of a third party. - That third party, whether an individual or legal person, is the principal company and the owner of the work, company or task for which the contracted work or service is performed. - A non-labor contractual agreement between the principal company and the contractor under which the contractor is required to perform work or provide services for the principal company. - The work or the services must be carried out by the contractor's employees. - The services provided must be habitually continuous, i.e., permanent or regular, not sporadic.
+- An employment contract between an employee and an employer, i.e., a contractor or subcontractor, that is responsible for executing works or performing services, at its own risk and with its own employees, on behalf of a third party. - That third party, whether an individual or legal person, is the main company and the owner of the work, company or task for which the contracted work or service is performed. - There must be a non-labor contractual agreement between the main company and the contractor under which the contractor is required to perform work or provide services for the main company. - The work or the services must be carried out by the contractor's employees. - The services provided must be habitually continuous, i.e., permanent or regular, not sporadic.

-If these requirements are not met, the principal company may be fined.
+If these requirements are not met, the main company may be fined.

 3.2.2.
-Principal company liability
+Main company liability

-Joint and several liability: The principal company and the contractor will be jointly and severally liable for employee-related labor and social security obligations that apply to contractors and subcontractors, where appropriate, including any legal severance pay at the end of the employment relationship.
+Joint and several liability: The main company and the contractor will be jointly and severally liable for employee-related labor and social security obligations that apply to contractors and subcontractors, where appropriate, including any legal severance pay at the end of the employment relationship.

-Subsidiary: The principal company or the contractor, as applicable, will be secondarily liable for employee-related labor and social security obligations that apply to contractors and subcontractors when:
+Subsidiary liability: The main company or the contractor, as applicable, will be subsidiarily liable for employee-related labor and social security obligations that apply to contractors and subcontractors when:

-- The principal company or the contractor effectively comply with the right to information regarding the sum and compliance with employee labor and social security obligations and, if compliance is not demonstrated, exercise the retention right; and - The principal company or the contractor have been notified by the labor authorities of a breach of employee labor and social security obligations, as appropriate, and have effectively applied the retention right.
+- The main company or the contractor effectively complies with the right to information regarding the sum and compliance with employee labor and social security obligations and, if compliance is not demonstrated, exercises the retention right; and - The main company or the contractor have been notified by the labor authorities of a breach of employee labor and social security obligations, as appropriate, and have effectively applied the retention right.